StackeredSAS/AMAnDe/CONTRIBUTING.md

-# How to contribute to XXX
+# How to contribute to AMAnDe

 ## Did you find a bug?
 If you do not want to/can't solve the bug, please open an issue after checking there isn't a similar one already opened.